ivandustin/curated/README.md

 Go into all the world and share the good news with everyone.

 References: John 15:18-19, Matthew 5:44, John 16:33, Mark 16:15

+## Guard yourselves from greed

+Beware and guard yourselves from all greed.

+Because your life is not in the abundance of your possessions.

+Reference: Luke 12:15